 An important evolution in the gas market is the compulsory switch from low to high calorific gas, following a decision by the Dutch gas supplier(s) and Dutch authorities to slow down and ultimately completely stop deliveries of low calorific gas to the Belgian market.
-The Dutch authorities have announced that the gas deliveries will halt by 2030 at the latest.
-Such a step requires major investments to adapt part of the Flemish gas distribution networks.
+Such a switch requires major investments to adapt part of the Flemish gas distribution networks.